Almost universal mixed sums of squares and polygonal numbers: Some preparations

 {\rm (ii)} Given an odd prime $p$ and a positive integer $k$, let $E\in\{\Q(\sqrt{-m}): m=1,2,p,2p\}$, then there are infinitely many rational primes that are inert in $E$ and congruent to $\pm1$ modulo $p^k$. \end{lemma} \begin{proof} (i) Set $K=\Q(\sqrt{m})$ with absolute discriminant $d_K$, by Kronecker-Weber's Theorem, we have $\Q\subseteq\Q(\sqrt{m})\subseteq\Q(\zeta_{d_K})\subseteq\Q(\zeta_{nd_K})$ (where $\zeta_l=e^{2\pi i/l})$.
 By Dirichlet's Theorem, there are infinitely many rational primes that are congruent to $1$ modulo $n|d_K|$, since these primes totally split in $\Q(\zeta_{nd_K})$, they also split in $Q(\sqrt{m})$. (ii) With the help of the Chinese Remainder Theorem, one may easily get the desired results (for more details, the readers may consult the excellent book \cite{Lang}). \end{proof}

 Recall that $L$ is the $\Z$-lattice $\langle 8p^ka,8p^kb,c\rangle$, let $N$ be its level.
-Suppose that $t$ is a primitive spinor exception of $\gen(L)$ such that $t\equiv c\pmod8$ and $tc^{-1}$ is a quadratic residue modulo $p^k$.
+Suppose that a square-free positive integer $t$ is a primitive spinor exception of $\gen(L)$ such that $t\equiv c\pmod8$ and $tc^{-1}$ is a quadratic residue modulo $p^k$.
 If $t$ is not represented by the spinor genus of $L$, R. Schulze-Pillot \cite{SP00} proved that for each positive integer $m$ with $gcd(m,N)=1$, $tm^2$ is not represented by the spinor genus of $L$ provided that each prime divisor of $m$ splits in $E=\Q(\sqrt{-tdL})$.
 If $t$ is represented by the spinor genus of $L$, but not represented by $L$, then for each positive integer $m$ with $gcd(m,N)=1$, $tm^2$ is not primitively represented by the spinor genus of $L$ provided that at least one prime divisor of $m$ is inert in $E$.
 In particular, if each prime factor of $m$ is inert in $E$, then one may easily verify that $tm^2$ is not represented by $L$.
 We will show below that $E$ must be in the set $\{\Q(\sqrt{-D}): D=1,2,p,2p\}$.
 Therefore, by the Chinese Remainder Theorem, there exists a prime $q_0$ not dividing $N$ such that $tq_0^2\equiv c(p^k-2)^2\pmod{8p^k}$.
 In view of the above, by Lemma \ref{Lem2.2}, we can find infinitely many primes $q$ with $q^2\equiv1\pmod{8p^k}$ such that $tq_0^2q^2$ is not represented by $L$.
 Hence, $f_{a,b,c,p^k}$ is not almost universal.

 On the other hand, suppose that both $(1)$ and $(2)$ in Lemma \ref{Lem2.1} hold, it is easy to see that each positive integer of the form $8p^kn+c(p^k-2)^2$ can be represented by $\gen(L)$ primitively.
-Assume that each spinor exception of $\gen(L)$ in the arithmetic progression $\{c(p^k-2)^2+8p^kn: n\in\N\}$ can be represented by the spinor genus of $L$, then by \cite[the Corollary of Theorem 3]{DR}, one can easily verify that $8p^kn+c(p^k-2)^2$ can be represented by $L$ provided that $n$ is sufficiently large (for more details, the readers may see \cite{DR,KS,WS}).
+Assume that each primitive spinor exception of $\gen(L)$ in the arithmetic progression $\{c(p^k-2)^2+8p^kn: n\in\N\}$ can be represented by $L$, then by \cite[the Corollary of Theorem 3]{DR}, one can easily verify that $8p^kn+c(p^k-2)^2$ can be represented by $L$ provided that $n$ is sufficiently large (for more details, the readers may see \cite{DR,KS,WS}).

 Now we consider the quadratic field $E=\Q(\sqrt{-tdL})$, let $\theta$ denote the spinor norm map and $N_p(E)$ denote the group of local norm from $E_{\mathfrak{B}}$ to $\Q_p$, where $\mathfrak{B}$ is an extension of $p$ to $E$.
 By virtue of the proof of Lemma \ref{Lem2.1}, for all prime $q\not\in\{2,p\}$, $L_q$ represents all $q$-adic integers over $\Z_q$, hence we have $\Z_q^{\times}\subseteq\theta(O^+(L_q))\subseteq N_q(E)$.
 Therefore, each prime $q\not\in\{2,p\}$ is unramified in $E$, and hence $E\in \{\Q(\sqrt{-D}): D=1,2,p,2p\}$.